martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 If you agree with me that the second diagram is somehow suboptimal, and if you also agree that the creator should and could have done better, then we are on the same page.

-I strongly believe in the following rule:

-> *It is better if one person (the creator) invests effort in the creation than if many persons (the audience) have to all invest the effort in understanding the creation.*

-To follow this rule, I have experimented a lot with visual tools which can be used to create system diagrams over the past years.
+Over the past years I have experimented a lot with visual tools which can be used to create system diagrams.
-From those experiment results I distilled some general tips and tricks I now (try to) apply when I need to create such diagrams.
+From those experiment results I distilled general tips and tricks I now apply when I need to create such diagrams.
-These tips helped me to create diagrams with a clean and consistent structure.
+These tips help me to create diagrams with a clean and consistent structure.

 Now, if you invest your precious time in reading this text, you will find the list of all these tips.
-I am aware that these tips will most likely not change the world, but maybe you can take-away some ideas which support you the next time you have to create such diagrams yourselves.
+Maybe you can take-away some ideas which support you the next time you have to create such diagrams yourself.

-### Mind-map of the things to come
+## Mind-map of the things to come

-TODO: Create a proper and readable version of the following mind-map
+_TODO: Create a proper and readable version of the following mind-map_
 ![slice 14](images/slice14.png)